- IU Press Journals

 Special Mentoring Program for Emerging Scholars and Scholar-Practitioners

 As more fundraising practitioners seek advanced degrees, they do not publish their dissertation research.
 In order to encourage and promote the dissemination of this research, Philanthropy & Education is introducing a special mentoring program for young scholars and scholar-practitioners.
 Philanthropy & Education devotes space in each issue to empirical articles from these emerging scholars.
 To further encourage these submissions, the Philanthropy & Education editorial board is committed to mentoring the authors through the publication process.
 Scholar-practitioner and recent graduates’ submissions that are eligible for the mentoring program will undergo the standard review process.
-However, after the double-blind peer-review process is complete, those articles that are determined to be revise-and-resubmits will be assigned a publication mentor from the editorial board.
+However, after the double-anonymous peer-review process is complete, those articles that are determined to be revise-and-resubmits will be assigned a publication mentor from the editorial board.
 This mentor will help the author respond to the reviewers’ requests and provide developmental editing to prepare the manuscript for its second review.

 A manuscript that has been published or that is currently under consideration for publication elsewhere in either article or book form should not be submitted.
 Philanthropy & Education will not consider submissions that duplicate other published works in either wording or substance.